sycarion/5eSRDs/srds/a5e/source/a5e_GPG.md

 #### Prior Tactics

 Also at 3rd level, you become superlative at preparing your fellows for battle.
 Your allies must spend at least 10 minutes a week discussing strategy with you to benefit from this feature, at which point you spend a number of gold pieces equal to twice your proficiency bonus on materials.
-At the Narratorís discretion, these may be collected with a successful Hunt and Gather journey activity.
+At the Narrator√≠s discretion, these may be collected with a successful Hunt and Gather journey activity.

 When taking the Attack action, you can forgo one attack to choose a number of allies equal to or less than your proficiency